psychicEgg/EDHM/Odyssey/README.md

 To fully function, EDHM requires you to use an in-game resolution of **at least 1920x1080**.
 Lower resolutions may not display colors correctly on some elements, such as the Shield, for example.

 ---

+### <ins>Uninstall EDHM without EDHM_UI</ins>

+To manually uninstall EDHM, you must:
+- **Close the game**.
+- Open the game's installation directory where `EliteDangerous64.exe` is located *(not the Frontier Launcher directory)*.
+- In this folder you will find `EDHM-Uninstall.bat`, launch it.

+Alternative method:
+- **Close the game** and open the game's installation directory.
+- Deleted all files and folders contained in the EDHM `.zip` available here.
+That is to say:
+  - Files: `d3d11.dll`, `d3dcompiler_46.dll`, `d3dx.ini`, `EDHM-Uninstall.bat`
+  - Folders and their contents: `EDHM-ini`, `ShaderFixes` *(these folders contain only EDHM files, no files from the original game)*.

+After that, ALL EDHM files will be deleted.
+Since EDHM does NOT modify/replace the original files, your game will be returned to its original state.

+---
 ---

 ### <ins>Use EDHM without EDHM_UI</ins>